Qantas

-Qantas Airways Limited (/ˈkwɒntəs/ KWON-təs), doing business as QANTAS or Qantas, is the flag carrier of Australia, and the largest airline by fleet size, international flights, and international destinations in Oceania.
+Qantas Airways Limited (/ˈkwɒntəs/ KWON-təs), doing business as QANTAS or Qantas, is the flag carrier airline of Australia, and the largest airline by fleet size, international flights, and international destinations in Oceania.
 A founding member of the Oneworld airline alliance, it is the only airline in the world that flies to all seven continents, with it operating flights to Africa, Antarctica, (Note: Qantas operates dedicated 'flightseeing' services to Antarctica.
-These flights, using a Boeing 787 Dreamliner, depart Sydney, Melbourne, Brisbane and Perth and provide a guided aerial tour of Antarctica before returning to Australia.
+These flights, using a Boeing 787 Dreamliner, depart Sydney, Melbourne, Brisbane, and Perth and provide a guided aerial tour of Antarctica before returning to Australia.
 These flights are about thirteen hours in total.)
-Asia, Europe, North America and South America from its hubs in Sydney, Perth, Melbourne, and Brisbane.
+Asia, Europe, North America, and South America from its hubs in Sydney, Perth, Melbourne, and Brisbane.
 It also flies to over 60 domestic destinations across Australia.

-Qantas is one of the world's oldest airlines still in operation, being founded in November 1920.
-Qantas is an acronym of the airline's original name, Queensland and Northern Territory Aerial Services, as it originally served Queensland and the Northern Territory.
-Since then, the company has undergone several changes, including nationalisation and privatisation.
+Qantas is one of the world's oldest airlines still in operation, originally founded in November 1920.
+Qantas is an acronym of the airline's original name, Queensland And Northern Territory Aerial Services, as it originally served Queensland and the Northern Territory.
+Since then, the airline has undergone several changes, including nationalisation in 1947 and privatisation as a new company in 1967.
 It is popularly nicknamed "The Flying Kangaroo" and has the official slogan "Spirit of Australia".

 Qantas is based in the Sydney suburb of Mascot, adjacent to its main hub at Sydney Airport.
 As of March 2023, Qantas Group had a 60.8% share of the Australian domestic market.
 Various subsidiary airlines operate to regional centres and on some trunk routes within Australia, as well as some short haul international flights under the QantasLink banner.
 Qantas owns Jetstar, a low-cost airline that operates both international services from Australia and domestic services within Australia and New Zealand.
 It holds stakes in a number of other Jetstar-branded airlines in Asia, as well as Alliance Airlines and Fiji Airways.